intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/kernels/docs/kernel_desc/eltwise_injector.md

 ```

 <a name="zcZPl"></a>
-#### step2.Tell the injector which registers have been used before you apply postops.
+#### step2.
+Tell the injector which registers have been used before you apply postops.
 ```cpp
 void jit_eltwiseop_t::assign_regs() {
   remain_task_mask = Xbyak::Opmask(6);